When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 See Where Complexity Is Costing You

-ABT's security assessment maps your current tool landscape against what your Microsoft 365 environment can consolidate — and shows you the gaps examiners will find first.
+ABT's M365 Guardian assessment maps your current tool landscape against what your Microsoft 365 environment can consolidate through Defender and Sentinel, and shows you the gaps examiners will find first.

 What You Can Do This Week